 Health Evangelism: In this class, you will discover the causes of diseases and how to prevent them by developing healthy habits.
 You’ll be preparing to teach how to look for habits that hurt vs. habits that heal, and to offer advice about simple natural remedies.
 On Sabbath afternoon you will practice Jesus’ method of sharing God’s love through meeting people’s physical needs.

-Drawing: Enjoy viewing the world from an artist’s perspective, as you learn the basic elements of art.
+PAINTING: Enjoy viewing the world from an artist’s perspective, as you learn the basic elements of art.
 Practice sketching structures and shapes, shading, and still life drawing.
-Bring a sharpener, a hi-polymer eraser, a sketchpad, and one pencil from each of the three following groups: (1) 8B, 7B, 6B, 5B, 4B, 3B; (2) F, HB (including the regular No. 2 HB pencils); (3) 3H, 4H, 5H, 6H.
+Bring: A sharpener, a hi-polymer eraser, sketchpad, and one pencil from each of the three following groups: (1) 8B, 7B, 6B, 5B, 4B, 3B; (2) F, HB (including the regular No. 2 HB pencils); (3) 3H, 4H, 5H, 6H.

-Kitchen Creations: Improve your ability to prepare tasty, nutriious, plant-based food by making such items as breakfast treats, delicious dairy substitutes, an international meal, and yummy desserts.
+KITCHEN CREATIONS: Improve your ability to prepare tasty, nutritious, plant-based food through making such items as breakfast treats, delicious dairy substitutes, an international meal, and yummy desserts.

 LIFE SKILLS CLASSES

-Auto Mechanics: Does the thought of fixing a flat tire or changing the oil in your car make you uncomfortable?
-It doesn’t have to anymore.
+AUTO MECHANICS: Does the thought of fixing a flat tire or changing oil make you uncomfortable?
+It doesn’t have to.
 This class will teach you how to take care of your car’s basic needs.

-Homiletics: Are your palms sweaty when you get up front?
+HOMILETICS: Are your palms sweaty when you get up front?
 Are you hesitant to speak in public?
-In this class, you will learn techniques public speaking: preparing and delivering a sermonette confidence.
+In this class, you will learn techniques public speaking: preparing and delivering a sermon with confidence.
 You might even present your message to your fellow campers on Sabbath morning!

-Wilderness Survival: Have you ever wondered what you would do if you got lost in the wilderness?
-In this class you’ll learn how to live in the wild without everyday conveniences.
-Included will be wilderness safety, cooking over a fire, identifying useful and dangerous plants and animals, and shelter-building techniques.
-Weather permitting, campers will experience a night sleeping in a shelter that they have built.
-Bring: 3–4 inch sturdy knife, small roll of paracord, lighter, small backpack, several large and small Ziploc-type bags, adult-size poncho, camouflage cargo pants with multiple pockets and camouflage long sleeve shirt, water bottle with water, compass, whistle, and a medium-size flashlight.
+WILDERNESS SURVIVAL: Wonder what you would do if you ever got lost in the wilderness?
+In this class you’ll learn techniques of survival in the wild using readily available items.
+Included will be wilderness safety, fire-starting skills, and shelter-building techniques.
+Weather permitting, campers will experience a night sleeping in a shelter that they built.
+Bring: Camp/pocketknife, small backpack, several large and small Ziploc-type bags, and a large rain poncho.